Djaytan/mc-jobs-reborn-patch-place-break/README.md

 repository and put it into the `plugins/` folder, and you'll be done!
 After restarting the server, the plugin should now appear green in the list displayed by the `/plugins` command.

 At this point, you should simply turn off all options of the "PlaceAndBreak" config part of JobsReborn.
-This would lead to a similar result as the one below:
+This would lead to a similar result as the following one:

 ```yaml
 PlaceAndBreak: